-B.4 Aboriginal Objects - Unexpected Findings
+B. | 16. | Aboriginal Objects - Unexpected Findings

-If unexpected Aboriginal objects or bones are found during any activity associated with this consent, you must:
+While site work is being carried out, if unexpected Aboriginal objects or bones are found, you must:

-- a) Not further disturb or move these objects or bones. - b) Immediately cease all work at the particular location. - c) In the case of suspected human remains, notify NSW Police. - d) Notify the Heritage NSW Environment Line on 131 555 and the La Perouse LALC on (02) 9311 4282 as soon as practicable and provide available details of the objects or remains and their location. - e) Not recommence any work at the particular location unless authorised in writing by Heritage NSW.
-Additional assessment and approval pursuant to the National Parks and Wildlife Act 1974 may be required prior to works continuing in the affected area(s) based on the nature of the discovery.
+- a) Not further disturb or move these objects or bones. - b) Immediately cease all work at the particular location. - c) In the case of suspected human remains, notify NSW Police. - d) Notify the Heritage NSW Environment Line on 131 555 and the La Perouse Land Council (LALC) on (02) 9311 4282 as soon as practicable and provide available details of the objects or remains and their location. - e) Notify the person who is the authority for the protection of Aboriginal objects under the National Parks and Wildlife Act 1974, section 85. - f) Not recommence any work at the particular location unless authorised in writing by the police (in the case of human remains) and the person who is the authority for the protection of Aboriginal objects under the National Parks and Wildlife Act 1974, section 85.
+Additional assessment and approval under the National Parks and Wildlife Act 1974 may be required prior to works continuing in the affected area(s) based on the nature of the discovery.

-Note: The Definition of Aboriginal object as per the Woollahra Local Environmental Plan 2014: any deposit, object or other material evidence (not being a handicraft made for sale) relating to the Aboriginal habitation of an area of New South Wales, being habitation before or concurrent with (or both) the occupation of that area by persons of non-Aboriginal extraction, and includes Aboriginal remains.
+The Definition of Aboriginal object, as per the National Parks & Wildlife Act 1974, is any deposit, object or other material evidence (not being a handicraft made for sale) relating to the Aboriginal habitation of an area of New South Wales, being habitation before or concurrent with (or both) the occupation of that area by persons of non-Aboriginal extraction, and includes Aboriginal remains.